 Rare earth permanent magnets - $38.5 Billion by 2024, Li Ion Batteries - $93 Billion by 2025

 Nth Cycle has developed a novel carbon nanotube membrane separation technology for recycling rare earth and specialty metals, bulk metals, and precious metals from electronics waste and manufacturing waste streams as an alternative to the conventional energy-intensive extraction and refining processes currently used to obtain these metals for advanced manufacturing.
 Our competitive advantage is that we can provide one technology to a company or manufacturer to recycle not only rare earth metals, but also bulk and precious metals, in the form of metal oxides which can be directly reused in advanced manufacturing.
 We can also deploy this device to an existing manufacturing waste stream, enabling in-stream separation, due to its small footprint compared to existing technologies.
 This is uncommon in traditional metal recycling where multiple solvents and techniques would be required to reclaim each of those metal groups.
-This is achieved by stacking multiple high-throughput filter apparatuses in series, targeting different metals on each stage by fine-tuning the voltage to the metal of interest.
 These unique capabilities will allow us to penetrate the emerging market of electronics recycling and the existing manufacturing market as an enhanced separation device used to recover, isolate, and purify products in these important industrial processes.

-Chad Vecitis - Co-founder (Chad Vecitis is a chemist, environmental engineer, and material scientist with over 15 years experience developing nanomaterials and nanotechnologies for electrochemical deposition and filtration.
+Chad Vecitis – Chief Technology Officer and Co-founder (Chad Vecitis is a chemist, environmental engineer, and material scientist with over 17 years experience developing nanomaterials and nanotechnologies for electrochemical deposition and filtration.
 He received his Ph.D. from California Institute of Technology, and his undergraduate chemistry degree from Johns Hopkins University.)